 Having an autistic kid in a family can be tough on siblings.
 It’s hard for parents to fit in all the things they need around therapy appointments and managing difficult behaviours.
 Offer to lend a hand by picking up siblings from school, helping them with their homework, driving them to their soccer match or taking them out for ice cream.

 In the early days it’s common for parents to become completely absorbed in everything to do with autism, but there comes a point where that starts to get really overloading.
 Your friends are still the same well-rounded and interesting people that they were before they had kids… they just don’t get many opportunities to be reminded of that at the moment.

 So follow their lead and bring up other topics, or come right out and ask if they’d rather talk about something else.

 36. Get involved with special interests

-Some autistic kids can become so intensely fascinated by something that it becomes all that they want to do or talk about.
-This can be exhausting on parents, especially if they don’t feel quite the same enthusiasm, so you can share the load by offering to learn about the topic and spend time playing with or listening to their child.
+Some autistic people can become so intensely fascinated by something that it becomes all that they want to do or talk about.
+This can sometimes be exhausting for parents, so you can share the load by offering to learn about the topic and spend time playing with or listening to their child.